EES System is Now Fully Operational Across Schengen

 EES

-For Malta, where thousands of Third-Country Nationals (TCNs) arrive each year to work, study, or settle, the change marks a major step toward a digital border era.
+For Malta, where thousands of Third-Country Nationals (TCNs) arrive each year to work, study, or settle, the EES represents more than a technological upgrade.
+It signals a new era of automated border management, where travel, compliance, and security are increasingly defined by digital precision.

 Understanding the Entry/Exit System